north2arctic/north2arctic.github.io/_posts/2021-04-25-of-sun-and-winds.md

 <figure>
     <img src="/assets/images/04-25/beach.jpeg">
     <figcaption>
-Walking on the beach for miles, we stepped in so many puddles and crushed myriad mussels with our weight.
+Walking on the beach for miles, we stepped into so many puddles and crushed myriad mussels with our weight.
     </figcaption>
 </figure>